The Race is Not Always to the Swift

 I've always found it interesting that the storyline revolves around the hare.
 The arrogance and speed of the hare is the juicy storyline and the incredible loss it sustains is the ultimate narrative.
 The tortoise never gets any adoration for its inconceivable victory.
 But the tortoise doesn’t need adoration.
 It cares about one thing, crossing the finish line, and that is precisely why the tortoise won.

 I've come to realize in the Canadian cannabis industry the tortoise most certainly wins the race.

 I liken this industry to navigating your way through a minefield of shiny distractions, each of which are not core to your ultimate success and will inevitably take you off your optimal path.
 When hares move too quickly and without purpose, they step on many landmines, each costing precious time and resources.
 But the tortoise, moving with discipline and focus, is careful to avoid landmines, and as a result is more efficient with time and capital.

 Everyone underestimates the tortoise.

 At Cannabis Co-Pack, we’re a tortoise.
 I struggle sometimes to tell people that for fear of being called slow.
 But I’ve learned not to care.
 Call us slow, but also call us strategic, disciplined, and focused.
 We don't grow cannabis.
 We don't have our own branded cannabis product.
 We're underestimated because in the sexiest of industries, our business is remarkably unsexy.
 We solve a real problem that many have overlooked, and we do it without notoriety.
-We have one goal, to provide the most trusted and efficient cannabis co-packing service to our clients.
-If we do that well, persevere through every challenge and move at a deliberate pace, we'll surpass the hares and ultimately win the race.
+We have one goal, to provide the most trusted and reliable cannabis co-packing service to our clients.
+If we do that well, persevere through every challenge and move at a deliberate pace, we'll continue to surpass the hares and ultimately win the race.